Resonance poles and threshold energies for hadron physical problems by a model-independent universal algorithm: Summary

 \section{Summary}

-In this letter we have introduced a method that was originally developed in \cite{landau2015, landau2016, Idan2016} for the calculation of auto-ionization atomic and molecular resonances in quantum chemistry to hadron physics with the aim to identify resonance poles and to predict decay thresholds.
+In this letter we have introduced a method that was originally developed in \cite{landau2015, landau2016, Idan2016} for the calculation of auto-ionization atomic and molecular resonances in quantum chemistry to hadron physics with the aim to to show the convergence of the RVP numerical approach beyond the singular point, to predict decay thresholds, and to identify resonance poles.
 This method, based on the Pad\'{e} approximant, only requires real input in order to reconstruct the underlying function not only along the real axis but also in the complex plane within a certain radius of convergence.
 The method is universal being model independent, easy to use, and it has a broad range of applicability.
 We refer to this method as the Resonances Via Pad\'{e} (RVP) method.